!!! Printed Circuit Board’s Available !!!

 Unregulated Power Supply of the Controller

 As usual I bought the cases in Italy.
-The front panel design comes from my friend Guido and looks a bit like the current products from Pass Labs.
+The very beautiful front panel design comes from my friend Guido.

 XOno 2019 Power Supply

 The front of the power supply unit is kept very simple.
 Since the XOno 2019 is intended for continuous operation, the power switch is located on the back.
 Only one LED for the operating voltage indication is visible on the front panel.

 View of the Electronics of the XOno 2019 Power Supply